ClariceR/nia-lesedi/README.md

 The challenge was to build out this photographer's portfolio page from scratch.

-It started with "interviewing" the ficticious client.
+It started with "interviewing" the fictitious client.
 Her goals for the website are:

 - It should showcase her work and entice magazines to purchase her photos for publication.
 - It should help her show her work more widely in galleries, locally and abroad.